Laugardalshöll

 Laugardalshöll (/is/; also known as Laugardalshöllin /is/ and Laugardalsholl Sport Center) is a multi-purpose sports and exhibition venue located in the Laugardalur district of Iceland's capital Reykjavík.

-The complex consists of two main venues, a sports hall and indoor arena for track and field athletics events.
+The current complex consists of two main venues, a concert and sports hall alongside an indoor arena for track and field athletics events.
+It is expected to be expanded in the late 2020s with a third venue, a modern 8,600-seat indoor arena that is projected to open in 2029 or 2030.

 Opened on 4 December 1965, it hosts a variety of sporting events, such as handball, basketball, volleyball and athletics, as well as various other events as a general purpose venue.
 The capacity of the main hall, Laugardalshöllin, is currently 2,300 for basketball and handball and around 3,000 seated (or 5,500 with standing) for concerts.
 It also serves as the home arena to the Icelandic national teams (both male and female) in basketball and handball.

-It was the largest concert venue in Iceland for many decades (before the opening of Egilshöll), with a maximum standing capacity of 10,000 (or 5,000 seated) in Frjálsíþróttahöllin, the adjoined athletics center.
+It was the largest concert venue in Iceland for many decades (before the 2002 opening of Egilshöll in the Grafarvogur district), with a maximum standing capacity of 10,000 (or 5,000 seated) in Frjálsíþróttahöllin, the adjoined athletics center which opened in 2005.

 History

 Construction and opening

-Laugardalshöllin was designed by architect Gísli Halldórsson and Skarphéðinn Jóhannsson in early 1959 and built by the City Reykjavík and the Reykjavík Sports Association (ÍBR).
+Laugardalshöllin was designed by architect Gísli Halldórsson and Skarphéðinn Jóhannsson in early 1959 and built by the city of Reykjavík and the Reykjavík Sports Association (ÍBR).
 Construction of the building originally started on 29 August 1959 but was largely halted shortly afterwards due to lack of funds.
 Following a new tender process in Spring 1961, work resumed in August that year but was again stopped this time due to strikes by various unions.
 The arena's roof vault was eventually cast over four days in September 1963 and the venue was finally completed on opening day in 1965.
 The first event held in the arena, a handball match, took place on Saturday 4 December 1965 between the Reykjavík team and the Czech team HCB Karviná, who came to Iceland at the invitation of sports club Knattspyrnufélagið Fram.